Morphology in Flowering Plants

 Overview

-• Flowering plants, or angiosperms, have roots, stems, leaves, flowers, and fruits.
+• Flowering plants (angiosperms) have roots, stems, leaves, flowers, and fruits.

-• Understanding these structures requires knowing standard terms and definitions.
+• Understanding these structures/organs requires knowing standard terms and definitions.

-• Plants adapt their structures for various purposes like protection, climbing, and storage.
+• Plants modify their organs for various purposes like support, protection, climbing, and storage.

 Root System